Interdisziplinäres Zentrum für Geschlechterforschung (IZFG)

 Book Chapters

 Dixit, A., & Mathur, N. (2021).
 Evaluating policies and programs that address sexual harassment: A feminist deconstruction framework for the Indian context.
-In R. Nandi, & Sudarshan, R.M., (Eds.), Recognizing connectedness: The practice of Feminist Evaluation (pp. 87-161).
+In R. Nandi, & Sudarshan, R.M., (Eds.), Recognizing connectedness: The practice of feminist evaluation (pp. 87-161).
 Zubaan Books.
 ISBN: 978 93 90514 44 1.

 Peer reviewed conference papers/presentations/panels

 Dixit, A. (27/08/2021).
-“It is about compliance, not social justice”: Compliance as a neoliberal technology.
+“It is about compliance, not social justice”: Compliance as a neoliberal technology in India’s anti-sexual harassment policies.
 Work Employment and Society annual conference, 2021.

 Dixit, A. (15/04/2021).
 Governing through ’problems’: public policies as discursive practices.
 British Sociological Association Annual Virtual Conference, April 2021